keboice/Final-Class/README.md

 Let's do a brief review of some of the visualizations we've built along the way and share our project progress.
 Also check out this visualization of [rhyme patterns from the musical 'Hamilton'](http://graphics.wsj.com/hamilton/) along with [notes on how they made it](https://source.opennews.org/en-US/articles/hamilton-algorithm/).

-How do you make gifs of visualizations?
-I use [Licecap](http://www.cockos.com/licecap/) because it's easy, but if you're comfortable with command line tools and want to make high-quality gifs check out [this workflow](http://bl.ocks.org/mbostock/4b88b250bc4439289d94).

 ##Final Project
 #### Motion Chart
 D3 Time Series Chart using Mike Bostock's [Wealth and Health of Nations] (https://bost.ocks.org/mike/nations/) chart as a template.
 Added interface elements - start button and slider.
 Click on image below to go to chart.